 Heather’s work has appeared in journals and anthologies including Art and Australia, Meanjin and Island magazine.

 Heather has also had a significant career in business.
-She is a Telstra Tasmanian Business Woman of the Year and the recipient of two national ABAF awards for her substantial contribution to the arts.
-She has also won over 25 national and international awards for advertising and marketing.
+She is a Telstra Tasmanian Business Woman of the Year and the recipient of two national Creative Partnerships awards for her substantial contribution to the arts.
+She has won over 25 national and international awards for advertising and marketing.

-Heather and Angelica Banks are represented in Australia by Gaby Naher, Naher Agency.
+Heather is represented in Australia by Gaby Naher, Naher Agency.

 For more background read on:

 Heather was first published at 16 in the Hobart Mercury when she won the Junior Division of the Tasmanian Short Story competition.
 At 17 she had a weekly sailing column.
-Through year 12 and beyond, Heather undertook various jobs including making cocktails, picking carnations and working at Social Security.
+Through year 12 and beyond, Heather undertook various jobs including being a barmaid, waiting tables, delivering windsurfers, picking carnations and working at Social Security.

 At nineteen Heather left Tasmania and spent several years travelling through Asia and Europe where she worked variously as a goatherd, youth hostel manager, silver service waitress, kitchen hand, olive and grape picker and companion.
 She returned to Australia and settled in Melbourne becoming an advertising Copywriter.
-She later became Creative Group Head of Australia’s second largest advertising agency, Mattingly & Partners, creating major national campaigns for some of Australia’s best-known brands.
+By age twenty-eight she was a Creative Group Head of Australia’s second largest advertising agency, Mattingly & Partners, creating major national campaigns for some of Australia’s best-known brands.

 In 1996 Heather returned to Tasmania with her family and began her first novel, White Heart.
 White Heart was published in 1999 by Transworld under the Anchor imprint.
-It received generous reviews both in Australia and the United States and was instantly a local success becoming a Tasmanian bestseller.
+It received generous reviews and instantly became a Tasmanian bestseller.

 In 2004 Heather completed The Butterfly Man about the disappearance of Lord Lucan from England in 1974.
 It was published in November 2005 by University of Queensland Press.
 The Butterfly Man went on to be shortlisted for the Nita B Kibble Award, long-listed for the IMPAC award and won the Davitt Award in 2006.
 It was chosen for the Books Alive program in 2007.
 It is an audiobook through Bolinda Audio.